Wumpf/IncludeToolbox/README.md

         Every line gives a regex - if an include matches a regex, it has precedence over all other includes that do not match any, or a later regex.
 Multiple includes that match the same regex are still alphabetically sorted.
     *   Sort by Include Type
         Optionally puts all inclues with either quotes or angle brackets first.
+    *   Remove duplicates
+        Removes duplicate headers.
+May be suppressed using `//IWYU pragma: keep` e.g. for maintaining strong ordering dependency

 All operations are performed in the order in which they occur on the option page.